cpsc3220/project6/README.md

 This project is an optional bonus task.
 Task A aims to help you understand how to implment system calls and handle timer interrupts on XV6.

+Before writing code, you should make sure you have read "Chapter 4: Traps and device drivers" and "Chapter 6: Scheduling" from the xv6 book and studied the corresponding code.
+Also, you can review your code for project 1 and relevant slides for how to implement system calls on XV6.

 # Task A: Alarm